 03:04

 Now, our inherent wisdom doesn’t have to be insider’s knowledge.
 Kids already do a lot of learning from adults, and we have a lot to share.
-I think that adults start learning from kids.
-Now, I do most of my speaking in front of an education crowd — teachers and students, and I like this analogy: It shouldn’t a teacher at the head of the class, telling students, “Do this, do that.”
+I think that adults should start learning from kids.
+Now, I do of my speaking in front of an education crowd — teachers and students, and I like this analogy: It shouldn’t be a teacher at the head of the class, telling students, “Do this, do that.”
 The students should teach their teachers.
-Learning between grown-ups and kids should be reciprocal. reality, unfortunately, is a little different, and it has a lot to do with trust, or a lack of it.
+Learning between grown-ups and kids should be reciprocal.
+The reality, unfortunately, is a little different, and it has a lot do with trust, or a lack of it.

 03:39